Skip to content

 Installing django-simple-deploy

 It's time to deploy the project.
 We'll use django-simple-deploy, a tool that automates initial Django deployments.
-With django-simple-deploy, you install a plugin for the host you're working with (in this case Upsun), and it takes care of the configuration work necessary to build a working remote version of the project.
+With django-simple-deploy, you install a plugin for the host you're working with (in this case Scalingo), and it takes care of the configuration work necessary to build a working remote version of the project.

 Note